-3.1 MAPPING
+3.1 Mapping

 The Town of Old Orchard Beach has a GIS database that can be accessed using a hand-held device as well as a desktop computer to aid during infrastructure inspections and investigation.
 The GIS database includes both the storm and sanitary sewer systems.
 Updates to the Town's stormwater geodatabase are continually made, as needed, with updates viewable within the Town's ArcGIS Online Organization (separate from the public online viewer).
-A Stormwater Infrastructure map using layers from the Town's GIS stormwater geodatabase is included as Figure 1 in Attachment 1.
+A Stormwater Infrastructure map using layers from the Town's GIS stormwater geodatabase is included as Figure 1 in Attachment 1 as an illustration; ArcGIS Online should be used to view the most current Stormwater Infrastructure map.